 What makes largest cruise ships so special?
 Is it their size?
 Would traveling on the these ships be the ultimate, ideal holiday for anybody?
-Cruise ships are getting bigger and larger, accommodating more passengers, more crew and eventually more facilities.
+Cruise ships are getting bigger and larger, accommodating more passengers, more crew and eventually more facilities and has a anti piracy maritime security.
 It’s not a boat anymore – it’s a floating city of it’s own.
 And as with any other type of holiday, cruises are gathering their own fans – people, who like this type of holiday and are willing to pack their bags and spend money on these huge floating machines.
 You can navigate to this website to learn more about the various services offered along with its price packages.
 The largest cruise ships of today are not just bigger, more powerful and full of entertainment – they are also independent, self-sufficient and have incredibly high return for investors!
 Let’s look at 5 of the biggest cruise ships and what makes them special.

 1. Harmony of the Seas – the largest cruise ships